Woman injured by polar bear on Norway’s Svalbard Islands

 The main newspaper on the Arctic archipelago, Svalbardposten, said the victim was a woman in her 40s, and quoted local hospital official Solveig Jacobsen as saying that the woman was slightly injured.

-Bredli said the polar bear was injured and “our people on site are considering what to do with it.”
+Bredil later told Svalbardposten that the animal has been “badly injured" and following “a professional assessment” it was put to sleep.
+It was unclear how it was killed.

 Svalbard is dotted with warnings about polar bears.
 Visitors who choose to sleep outdoors receive stern warnings from authorities that people must carry firearms.
 At least five people have been killed by polar bears since the 1970s.
-The last time it happened was in 2020, when a 38-year-old Dutchman was killed.
+In 2011, a British teenager was killed and the last time a fatal polar bear mauling was reported on Svalbard was in 2020, when a 38-year-old Dutchman was killed.

+Following that attack, there was a debate as to whether people should be allowed to camp in tents but no ban has been decided.

+Some residents in Svalbard, home to more than 2,500 people, want a round-the-clock polar bear watch, while others advocate killing all bears that get close to humans.

 In 2015, a polar bear dragged a Czech tourist out of his tent as he and others were camping north of Longyearbyen, clawing his back before being driven away by gunshots.
 The bear was later found and killed by authorities.